List of Babylon 5 characters: Anna SheridanAnna Sheridan (Beth Toussaint then Melissa Gilbert) was John Sheridan's wife. She served as a crew member aboard the Icarus, an Interplanetary Expeditions ship that set down on Z'ha'dum approximately two years before John Sheridan's assignment to Babylon 5. The Icarus and all hands were believed lost at some point during the expedition. In fact, the crew came into contact with the awakening Shadows and at least some crew were "changed" to suit the Shadows' needs. John Sheridan believed himself partly responsible for her accepting a position on the Icarus and thus for her death as well.

-In 2260, Anna (or her body under Shadow control), who had up until that point been used as the living control center of a Shadow vessel, was sent by the Shadows to Babylon 5 to lure John Sheridan to Z'ha'dum.
+In 2260, Anna, who had up until that point been used as the living control center of a Shadow vessel, was extracted and sent by the Shadows (under their control) to Babylon 5 to lure John Sheridan to Z'ha'dum.
 Both traveled there in the White Star.
-Anna dies (again) at Z'ha'dum when John Sheridan remotely activated the White Star, causing it to fall toward the Shadow compound, and then detonating two high-yield nuclear weapons (500 megatons each) on board the ship.
+Anna died (again) at Z'ha'dum when John Sheridan remotely activated the White Star, causing it to fall toward the Shadow compound, and then detonated two high-yield nuclear weapons (500 megatons each) on board the ship.